[Guide for Beginners to Earning Money Online: Introduction]

 You can find the Membership Comparison table in this Wealthy Affiliate Review.
 It shows all features and prices.
 There are absolutely no upsells – Premium Membership opens up access to everything you need and Wealthy Affiliate offers.
 Your own domain name(s) is the only extra spending to the membership fee.

 I do not encourage you to sign up for Premium right away unless you are reading this before December 3rd, 2019.
 The Starter Membership gives you an ability to “look around the platform” and decide for yourself whether you want to go Premium or not.
-You can upgrade at any time later, and if you make your decision within your first free week at WA, I offer you $30 off your first Premium month.
+You can upgrade at any time later, and if you make your decision within your first free week at WA, I offer you as an action-taker $30 off your first Premium month.

 Of course, the scale of this post does not allow me to give you comprehensive training on SEO and optimization of your blog for conversions.
 I hope that I’ve done a pretty good job considering the blog post format.